Treatment of comorbidities of ARDS and AKI

 A device for treating comorbidities associated with high mortality rates

-During the Covid-19 pandemic, Acute Respiratory Distress Syndrome (ARDS) has come to prominence as a major cause of illness and death.
+During the Covid-19 pandemic, Acute Respiratory Distress Syndrome (ARDS) came to prominence as a major cause of illness and death.
 However, even before the pandemic, the condition was a significant cause of mortality resulting in around 5 deaths per 100,000 population.
-Amongst those dying from ARDS, a large proportion (around 70%) also suffered Acute Kidney Infection (AKI).
+Amongst those dying from ARDS, a large proportion (around 70%) also suffered Acute Kidney Injury (AKI).
 For those suffering the comorbidities of ARDS and AKI, the mortality rates, at up to 80%, are particularly high.
 There is a need for treating these comorbidities effectively.
 The most effective treatment for ARDS is Extracorporeal Life Support (ECLS) in which the patient remains conscious throughout.
-Conventionally, in order to treat the comorbidities of ARDS and AKI, two devices are separately connected to the patient, both taking and returning blood from the body.
+Conventionally, two devices are connected to the patient to treat the two conditions.
+Both devices take blood from the body and return it after treatment.
+Device 1 is an Extracorporeal Life Support (ECLS) system which oxygenates the blood (and removes carbon dioxide).
+The second device performs dialysis removing creatinine, urea and other contaminants.

 The patented Haemair device is an enhancement of ECLS; it passes a two-phase gas/liquid mixture one side of a membrane and blood on the other.